 ENGL2110 Composition II: Research Writing and Argumentation - 3 s.h.

 This is a writing-intensive course that is meant to develop students’ academic research processes.
 Students should expect to engage in work that is framed for “public” audiences outside of the classroom and to practice collaboration in research and writing processes.
 As the final course of the foundational communication skills sequence, students will be encouraged to use research processes to gain an awareness of topics and conversations happening in the larger social world.
 In order for students to complete the foundational skills sequence, they must earn a grade of C or higher in this class.
-Prerequisite C or better in ENGL1100 and COMM1100.
+Prerequisite C or better in ENGL1100 or HONR1010 and COMM1100 or HONR2010.
 ELO1B Communication, GE1C Foundational Skills-Writing and Communication.

 ENGL2370 World Literature - 3 s.h.